 Now, you can put some spacers on the transfer case.
 After putting some spacers you will see the bump.

 You can cut the bump out with a saw or a cutter.
 We prefer the saw because it is easier.

 Cut and remove the bump.
 Now you need to put a light pan to flatten this whole thing out.

 Just by doing this, you have created a smoother RedCat.
 If this is not fixing your issue, let us go over the third method now.

 Method 3 of 5: Tire Issues

-And if the tire is dirty the gripping of the car falls apart.
-And as for the foam, it creates a whole bumpy ride for the car.
+If the tire is dirty, the gripping of the car falls apart.
+As for the foam, it creates a whole bumpy ride for the car.